 Lens: Contrast Rose Flash, Clear lens and goggle bag included | Weight: 119g | Rating: 10/10

-Pros: Cinematic riding experience, great ventilation, comfortable fit
+Reasons to buy: Cinematic riding experience, great ventilation, comfortable fit

-Cons: Not cheap
+Reasons to avoid: Not cheap

 The Smith Squad XL is the equivalent of a 70in 4K TV for your face.
 Boasting pin sharp optical clarity and unhindered panoramic vision, it actually enhances your view of the trail ahead as well as protecting your eyes from insects, flying debris and encroaching vegetation.
 There’s plenty of airflow to keep you from getting stuffy or misting up, and there’s none of the claustrophobic tunnel vision that comes with some goggles.